jezevec10/jstris-guide/guide.md

 ### Q: What is ARR?

 A: ARR is another form of horizontal piece sensitivity.
-ARR stands for auto repeat rate.
+ARR stands for auto-repeat rate.
 It controls for how fast the block moves left or right.
 This is a little easier to understand than DAS.
 Quite simply, with a very low ARR, blocks will zoom almost immediately to the direction you want when holding down the left or right keys.
 With a very high ARR, blocks will move very slowly in the direction you want when holding down the left or right keys.
 The default ARR on Jstris is 10.

 ### Q: What is finesse?

 A: Finesse is defined as the most efficient way to move a block.
 Good finesse is important for playing smoother and faster.
 The number next to finesse denotes how many finesse errors were committed.
 So a 0 finesse score means you made no finesse errors.
 Ideally, the closer you get to 0, the better.
 Finesse is something that needs to be learned in order to know how to do.
 There are many resources online explaining it.
 This video is a good starting point: [Tutorial: How to Play Fast!](https://youtu.be/_QBs703nOnk?t=502).

 ### Q: Can I create a private room?